 Each workstream brings together 16-20 individuals, which is broad enough to ensure a comprehensive overview, while small enough to be workable.

 The mandate duration and meeting cadence are subject to collective needs and decisions.
-However, the preliminary anticipated commitment is three to four (3-4) hours per meeting, once per semester, trimester or quarterly, based on the above collective decision.
+However, the preliminary anticipated commitment is three to four (3-4) hours per quarter, and the meetings are designed as virtual workshops requiring active participation.

-The first meeting will take place online in the last quarter of 2022.
+The first meeting will take place online in the first quarter of 2023.

 1) Nancy Lee Peluso & Jesse Ribot (2020) Postscript: A Theory of Access Revisited, Society & Natural Resources, 33:2, 300-306, DOI: 10.1080/08941920.2019.1709929